 Deferred contracts offer a guaranteed minimum rate of interest and security of the principal invested.
 Payout contracts guarantee a fixed income payment for life or the term of the contract.
-Liabilities for fixed annuities in a benefit or payout status are based on future estimated payments using established industry mortality tables and interest rates, ranging from 2.23% to 9.38% as of December 31, 2021, depending on year of issue, with an average rate of approximately 3.6%.
+Liabilities for fixed annuities in a benefit or payout status are based on future estimated payments using established industry mortality tables and interest rates, ranging from 2.23% to 9.38% as of December 31, 2022, depending on year of issue, with an average rate of approximately 3.62%.
 The Company generally invests the proceeds from the annuity contracts in fixed rate securities.

 The Company's equity indexed annuity ("EIA") product is a single premium fixed deferred annuity.
 The Company discontinued new sales of EIAs in 2007.
-The contract was issued with an initial term of seven years and interest earnings are linked to the performance of the S&P 500[®] Index.
 This annuity has a minimum interest rate guarantee of 3% on 90% of the initial premium, adjusted for any surrenders.
 The Company generally invests the proceeds from the annuity contracts in fixed rate securities and hedges the equity risk with derivative instruments.

 The Company's fixed index annuity product is a fixed annuity that includes an indexed account.
 The rate of interest credited above the minimum guarantee for funds allocated to the indexed account is linked to the performance of the specific index for the indexed account (subject to a cap).
-The Company previously offered S&P 500[®] Index and MSCI[®] EAFE Index account options.
-Both options offered two crediting durations, one-year and two-year.
 The contractholder could allocate all or a portion of the policy value to a fixed or indexed account.
 The portion of the policy allocated to the indexed account is accounted for as an embedded derivative.
 The Company hedges the interest credited rate including equity and interest rate risk related to the indexed account with derivative instruments.
 The contractholder could choose to add a GMWB for life rider for an additional fee.